 Outer Banks: Worth the watch?

-With the mesmerising back drop of the North Carolina banks, the series consists of social hierarchies and risk-taking sacrifices, often for money or treasure, but sometimes for the sake of love.
+With the mesmerising back drop of the North Carolina banks, Outer Banks consists of social hierarchies and risk-taking sacrifices, often for money or treasure, but sometimes for the sake of love.
 The action-packed drama is full to the brim with adrenaline pumping near-misses which leave you on the edge of your seat, or bed…

 Firstly, we have the fearless trouble-makers, ‘The Pogues’, which know the outer banks like a black cab driver knows the streets of London.
 Sharply segregated by class, the group comprises of four youngsters.
 John B is the handsome protagonist of whom the series seems to revolve around, he narrates and fuels the drama that unravels as the series progresses.
 Known for his profound intellect, Pope is the ambitious know-it-all but somehow projects himself in a humble light- sometimes his decisions aren’t so smart though.
 J.J, son of an alcoholic abusive father, lacked a supportive upbringing which seems to reflect in his audacious attitude that always leaves him in danger-threatening situations.
 Last but not least, we have the wild card Kiara who is the exception of the group from a middle-class affluent family; she isn’t one to flaunt her wealth but she isn’t afraid to flaunt her perfect figure which is shown off in a bikini 90% of the series.
 Her integrity justifies her group membership as she is the peacemaker and the others adore her free-spirit and value her for worth, not money.